-- 4.2 It is proposed that Council give delegated authority to the Corporate Director of Resources and Place Delivery, in consultation with the Portfolio Holder for Finance, to agree the final financial position when valuation is received and the construction tender is submitted but subject to meeting the financial parameters set out in this report. - 4.3 The estimated cost of construction and thus the level of borrowing that the Council will have to undertake will be re- analysed and the final figures will be shared with decision makers for the delegated authority process for approval. - 4.4 TRL will provide an income return to the Council which can support regeneration projects which can meet the aspirations and desires of local people.
+- 4.2 It is proposed that Council give delegated authority to the Corporate Director of Resources and Place Delivery, in consultation with the Portfolio Holder for Finance, and the Cabinet Member for Regeneration, Strategic Planning and External Relationships, to agree the final financial position when valuation is received and the construction tender is submitted but subject to meeting the financial parameters set out in this report. - 4.3 The estimated cost of construction and thus the level of borrowing that the Council will have to undertake will be re- analysed and the final figures will be shared with decision makers for the delegated authority process for approval. - 4.4 TRL will provide an income return to the Council which can support regeneration projects which can meet the aspirations and desires of local people.